-Stocks surge as coronavirus vaccine delivered, stimulus hopes
+Stocks, oil pull back as de Blasio warns New York City could be shut down

 |UNITED PARCEL SERVICE INC.

-The immunization will be delivered by FedEx Corp. to 145 U.S. hospitals Monday, followed by another 425 on Tuesday and 66 on Wednesday.
+The vaccine will be delivered by FedEx Corp. to 145 U.S. hospitals Monday, followed by another 425 on Tuesday and 66 on Wednesday.

+Health and Human Services Secretary Alex Azar told FOX Business 100 million people could be vaccinated by February.

-The vaccine’s rollout comes amid chatter that negotiations surrounding a $900 billion COVID-19 relief package could restart after President Trump signed a bill that temporarily funds the government.
+The rollout comes amid chatter that negotiations surrounding a $900 billion COVID-19 relief package could restart after President Trump signed a bill that temporarily funds the government.

 MILLENNIALS MAKE HOUSING MARKET A RARE WINNER IN CORONAVIRUS DOWNTURN